A sample of Fast Radio Bursts discovered and localised with MeerTRAP at the MeerKAT telescope: Data availability

 \section{Data availability}

-The region files, \textsc{healpix} localisation maps, and the meta data for the MeerTRAP discoveries are available from our Zenodo repository at \url{https://doi.org/10.5281/zenodo.6047539}.
+The localisation region files, \textsc{healpix} localisation maps, and the meta data for the three MeerTRAP FRB discoveries presented in this paper are available from our Zenodo repository at \url{https://doi.org/10.5281/zenodo.6047539}.
 Other data underlying this article will be shared upon reasonable request to the corresponding author.